scottish-government-design-system/designsystem.gov.scot/components/back-to-top/index.md

 ## Website analytics

-You can track back to top link clicks through the original page path and the data attribute: data-navigation="backtotop"
+You can track back to top link clicks through the original page path and the data attribute `data-navigation="backtotop"`.

 ## Accessibility

 We designed the back to top component to be accessible to all types of users.
 It uses the interactive states and focus states described on our [accessibility page](/accessibility/) and our [focus states page](/styles/states/).

-The back to top link is focusable and users can trigger it with the enter key.
-It will redirect users back to the top within the same page.
+The back to top link is focusable and users can trigger it with the enter key, like any other link.
+It will take users back to the top of the current page.

-The Back To Top component should be placed after the article content but above the footer.
+The back to top component should be placed after the article content but above the footer.